‘From the Bottom of our Hearts, Thank You’

 Thank you!

-Being part of helping people make a new life for themselves is ‘very humbling’, adds James.
+Being part of helping people make a new life for themselves is ‘very humbling’, adds Crown’s leadership.
 ‘Giving back gives us great pleasure and it’s wonderful to be involved with a project where there are so many selfless and generous people doing exactly that.
 Thank you so much to everyone involved.’

 It’s a sentiment echoed by Salvation Army clients.
 In Manurewa, Auckland, one transitional housing client recently moved into a new apartment with his two-year-old son.
 ‘First and foremost, thank you for all your help,’ he says.
 ‘Secondly, thank you so much for helping me out with furniture.
 We greatly appreciate the things you have given to help us move forward.
 The sofa is very comfortable.
 The dining table has allowed us to have family over for lunch or just a place to sit and have a chat.
 From the bottom of our hearts, thank you.’